 Atrial fibrillation, or AFib, is a kind of abnormal heart rhythm or arrhythmia.
 Normally, a specific group of cells begin the signal to start your heartbeat.
 These cells are in the sinoatrial (SA) node.
 This node is in the right atrium, the upper right chamber of the heart.
 The signal quickly travels down the heart’s conducting system.
-It travels to the left and right ventricle, the two lower chambers of the heart.
+It travels to the left and right ventricle, the 2 lower chambers of the heart.
 As it travels, the signal triggers the chambers of the heart to contract.
 The atria contract with each heartbeat to move blood into the ventricles.

 The quivering atria can lead to blood pooling.
 This increases the risk of forming blood clots.
 These clots can then travel to the brain, causing a stroke.
 This is why AFib significantly increases the risk for stroke.

 Sometimes AFib occurs briefly and then goes away.
 This is called paroxysmal atrial fibrillation.
 AFib that lasts for 7 days or longer is called persistent atrial fibrillation.
 AFib that lasts longer than a year is called long-standing persistent atrial fibrillation.
 Persistent AFib may be called permanent atrial fibrillation when a decision is made to no longer control the heart’s rhythm or despite best efforts, normal rhythm can't be restored.

 AFib is common in adults.
 The risk increases with age.
 It is more common in men than women.